Fun & Games - Your Guide to Winning Prizes at Fall Fest

 Guess what... we're not done there.
 If you've read the camping page, you know that our campsites are also numbered.
 Our campers will also have a car tag.
 Coincidence?
 I THINK NOT!!
 As an extra thank you for those who reserved their camping online ahead of time and picked up their camping tag like they were supposed to, we're going to let that Random Number Generator choose a couple of camping tag numbers, who will also take home some extra swag... just for reserving their campsite and following directions!
 Pretty sweet, right?

-Of course, not every game can be a prize-winning game (unfortunately, we just don’t have the budget for that… maybe next year).
+Of course, not every game can be a prize-winning game (unfortunately, we just don’t have the budget for that).
 But, we want to make sure you have LOTS of games to play and chances to take home “Bragging Rights”, so we’ve added some extra activities to fill your calendar with (in case you didn’t think you’d be busy enough).

 Giant Lawn Games

-These games don’t offer any prizes, but will keep you entertained during the Club 99 evening campfires.
+These games don’t offer any prizes, but will keep you entertained if you are bored (although we don't really know how you possibly could be, with so much else going on!).
 From Lawn Pong to Giant Jenga, these games are really just for fun… and bragging rights.
 Challenge your camping neighbour or geocaching bestie to a giant version of our games, so you can brag the whole way home (and for months to come).

 Decorate a Quilt Square for Next Year’s Geocaching Quilt